Nelson-Dominici/Chat-API/README.md

 <h4> friendMessage </h4>
 <p>
-The friendMessage event will be emitted from the server when the client receives a message from his friend, in the event an object will come with the friend's number, name, and message.
+The friendMessage event will be emitted from the server when the client receives a message from his friend, it will contain the friend's number, name and message.
 </p>

 ```javascript